abhishekaryangiri/java-handy-notes/Cheat Sheet/String.md

 String s2 = new String("Hello");
 System.out.println(s1 == s2); // false (different references)
 ```
-.equals() Method
+-**.equals() Method**:
+**Purpose:**
-Purpose: Compares content of objects (logical equality), not references.
+- Compares content of objects (logical equality), not references.
+**Default Behavior:**
-Default Behavior: In Object class, it checks reference equality but is often overridden by classes like String, Integer, etc., to compare content.
+  - In Object class, it checks reference equality but is often overridden by classes like String, Integer, etc., to compare content.
-Key Points:
+**Key Points:**
-Used for logical equality comparisons.
+- Used for logical equality comparisons.
-Can be overridden in custom classes.
+- Can be overridden in custom classes.
-Safe for comparing complex objects or strings.
+- Safe for comparing complex objects or strings.
-Example:

 ```java
 // Content comparison
 String s1 = new String("Hello");